khrome/Midas.js/README.md

 Midas.js
 ===========

-The Midas.js library is a set of parsers for various formats in JS(currently XML, INI and .properties).
+The Midas.js library is a set of parsers for various formats in JS(currently XML, INI, .properties and Smarty).
 I hope they're useful to you.

 How to use
 ----------